Montauk Sky - Flights from Teterboro to Montauk

 The Tilney brothers were lionized in the Manhattan culinary scene for supplying giant, fresh lobsters that purportedly “put Maine to shame.”
 The Stork Club, the Copacabana, and Patsy’s, among other swanky establishments, swore by the brothers’ ability to deliver Montauk lobster from “boat to belly” in mere hours.
 To avoid any run-ins with well-known mob families who controlled the New York City restaurant industry’s seafood trade, the brothers painted their plane with a “Montauk Sky” logo to literally fly under the radar.
 One uptown chef supposedly told the New York Examiner in 1944, “The Tilney boys’ lobster is so good and so fresh, it’s worth having your kneecaps broken for.”
 Such were the mob retribution fears of the time.

 Following the end of WWII, President Truman largely decommissioned the Air Force base in Montauk, starting with Raymond, Schuyler, and the rest of the aircrew, causing an immediate end to Montauk Sky.

-The Tilney brothers lived in Montauk during a simpler time, barely resembling the one we know and love today.
-It was a time when deep sea fisherman, writers, and the enlisted worked separately by day and bonded over whiskey by night.
+The Tilney brothers lived in Montauk during a simpler time, barely resembling the one we know and love today—when deep sea fishermen, writers, and the enlisted worked separately by day and bonded over whiskey by night—when you took a hammer to the starter of your pickup truck to get it going, rather than an iPhone app to open your Tesla doors.
 This was the Montauk that the Tilney brothers knew, way before summer shares or sustainable fishing.
-It was a simpler time when you took a hammer to the starter of your rusted pickup truck to get it going, rather than an iPhone app to open your Tesla doors.

 We invite you to climb aboard and experience this simpler time with Montauk Sky.

-For those doing a deep dive into the legend of Montauk Sky, it’s a called a legend for a reason.
+For those doing a deep dive into the legend of Montauk Sky, it’s called a legend for a reason.
 We are an aviation company, not historians.
-But if you learn more, definitely let us know!
+But if you would like to learn more, let us know!